apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 In the medium term, you can also expect:

-* Ecology: Support Flink Table Store Reader for Trino, PrestoDB and Apache Spark
+* Ecosystem: Support Flink Table Store Reader for Trino, PrestoDB and Apache Spark
 * Flink Table Store Service to accelerate updates and improve query performance

 Please give the preview release a try, share your feedback on the Flink mailing list and contribute to the project!